 Located very close to Munden and Gottingen, this isolated 600+-year-old castle is situated deep in a forest, off the main road.
 Also known as Sleeping Beauty’s Castle, it was turned into a hunting lodge in 1765 and was frequently visited by the Brothers Grimm.
 Like many castle hotels, it has rooms in both the original section (in this case a romantic tower) and a newer wing.
 The modern rooms have been skillfully added to part of the castle ruins.
 An animal park below is populated with beasts boasting very old lineages, extending as far as the eye can see.
 It is Europe’s oldest animal park/zoo.

 Schloss Marienburg was built by King George V of Hannover for his wife, Queen Marie, as a birthday present.
-One of the few remaining castles in Germany unaffected by war, it still holds all of its original interior furniture.
+One of the few remaining castles in Germany unaffected by the war, it still holds all of its original interior furniture.
 The pieces are immaculate, and the secrets they hold are incredible.
 Much of the exterior architecture is reminiscent of Disney princess castles.

 EBERBACH CASTLE / EBERBACH MONASTERY